captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-He has gone.
-But his truth remains.
+Teiresias has gone.
+But the prophet's truth remains.

 ---

-I am old, but never yet has he proven false.
+Never yet have they been proven false.

 ---

 ## CREON: